lse-ds105/ds105a-project-chadgpt/docs/index.md

 #### ❎ 3: Analysing Reddit recipes and ingredients

 -   Analysing the ingredient lists provided by the OP on Reddit was difficult, as there was a lot of variance and the formatting of ingredient lists still differed despite the implementation of stricter regulations on the format of posts in the subreddit.
 The ingredients were often not well-formatted, making it difficult identify the exact ingredient using NLP.
 For instance, it was challenging to get Spacy or Regex to identify that the main ingredient in the line "1 clove of garlic, minced" was "garlic".
-To overcome this challenge, we decided to use ChatGPT 3.5, as it is a very well-trained model that proved to be much better at identifying the primary ingredients when a high variation in the formatting is present.
+To overcome this challenge, we decided to use GPT 3.5, as it is a very well-trained model that proved to be much better at identifying the primary ingredients when a high variation in formatting is present.

 ## 📋Appendix

 ### 🔥🔥🔥🔥Contributions

 -   Zicheng Liu (zcliu35)
-    - Radar chart, scraping reddit data, cleaning data
+    - Radar charts, scraping reddit data, cleaning data
 -   Yuyao Bai (yuyaobai)
-    -   Cosine similarity test, interactive plots, scraping BBC data
+    -   Cosine similarity test to link reddit and BBC GoodFood, interactive plots, scraping BBC data
 -   Clarence Quek (kurarensu77)
     -   Scraped OP's comment and did plots, website, cleaning data
 -   Yi Song (songgyi)